-This example shows you basics of working with Raspberry Pi™ Hardware.
+This example shows basics of how to work with Raspberry Pi® Hardware.

 Raspberry Pi is a single board, credit-card size computer that can run Linux®.
 Raspberry Pi hardware has low-level interfaces intended to connect directly with external devices such as A/D converters, sensors, motor drivers, etc. You can take advantage of these low-level interfaces to develop meaningful real-world applications.
 The Raspberry Pi support package includes MATLAB® command-line interfaces to communicate with external devices connected to Raspberry Pi hardware.
 You can, for example, turn a LED connected to one of the GPIO pins on or off or sense the position of a push button from the MATLAB command prompt.

 Most of the low-level interfaces of Raspberry Pi hardware are not plug-and-play.
 To use these low-level interfaces, you must have a sound understanding of basic electrical concepts.
 If you mis-wire a GPIO pin, for example, you risk losing a GPIO pin, and, in some cases, your Raspberry Pi hardware.

 This example is intended to familiarize you with low level interfaces of the Raspberry Pi hardware, establish sound practices for wiring and connections when working with external electrical components and use MATLAB command-line interface for Raspberry Pi hardware to control simple devices like LEDs, push buttons, and relays.

 It is helpful to complete the Getting Started with MATLAB Support Package for Raspberry Pi Hardware example.